DDL refers to

 - DROP FUNCTION Statement

-- DROP ROLE Statement (CDH 5.2 or later only)
+- DROP ROLE Statement (CDH 5.2 or higher only)

 - DROP TABLE Statement